vank1999/demo/README.md

 # demo
-This is demo to show git activities
+This is demo to show git activities / Commands